 Dyslexia is variable, which means it differs from person to person.
 It affects 10% of the population and is thought to be inherited.
 This was highlighted to me in a recent interview with George Bamford, the owner of Bamford Watch Department.
 He identified four generations of his family as having dyslexia.
 George’s grandfather established J. C. Bamford Excavators Limited in 1945, universally known as JCB.
 George is a prolific listener to audio books, a technical alternative to a printed book.

 "A number of influential and successful people happen to be dyslexic, including Bill Gates and Steve Jobs."

-According to author Iain McKinnon(this will open in a new window), dyslexics gravitate to subjects that don’t need as much skill in written assessments, like technical drawing or home economics.
+According to author Iain McKinnon, dyslexics gravitate to subjects that don’t need as much skill in written assessments, like technical drawing or home economics.
 Iain is himself dyslexic and eventually went on to use adaptive technology “to release his creative potential”.
 He holds a Master’s degree in Creative Writing and an ordinary degree in Psychology.
 For him, what stands in the way of engaging with literacy is comprehension.
 Intelligence is not a function of literacy.
 The things that literacy promotes is exposure to new ideas and concepts, critical thinking, problem-solving engagement and perseverance and these are the by-products of reading: “we are no longer constricted to the printed word”.